Marwan-9/MarsExploration_DsAlgorithmS21/README.md

 # Mars Exploration Simulator
-Mars Exploration is a simple command-line simulator for a hypothetical Mars exploration mission.
+Mars Exploration is a simple command-line simulator for a hypothetical Mars exploration mission, written in C++.